xxxbano/Str_Parser/README.md

   - Low latency.
   - But, based on old Version 2.
 Cannot handle general string input yet.
 Only for 1 string 1 grp of data (e.g. "8=TXS.1$" "9=fsaft$" "fsda=ffteaf$")
   - The dual channel mode idea can be applied on Version 1 and 2.
 - [fifo.v](rtl/fifo.v): first word fall through mode.
-Used in Version 3.
+Used in Version 2 and 3.
 ##### UnitTest files:
 Random Test Method: Randomly generate out_tag and out_value, and concatenate them to form a string package by following the parsing rules.
 Then, input the string package to the target parser.
 At last, verify the output with the generated result.
 - [parser_unit_test.sv](testbench/parser_unit_test.sv):